 The subject of private or public property often arises during DUI cases.
 Private property is owned by an individual, organization, or other non-governmental entity.
-Some examples where a person may be charged with a DUI on private property include:
+Some examples where a person may be charged with a private property DUI include:

 - Parking garages